-Troutman Pepper tips
+Troutman Pepper tips \

-• Review Vendor Contracts
+Review Vendor Contracts

 To qualify as service providers, organizations must update their vendor contracts to include the conditions and limitations imposed by the CCPA.
 This includes, for example, identifying the nature and purpose of processing personal information on behalf of the business and prohibiting the service provider from retaining, using or disclosing the personal information for any purpose other than the specified purpose.
 As with most of the CCPA's requirements, there are certain exceptions to the processing restrictions.
 For example, § 999.314 of the final text of the proposed regulations provides that service providers may use personal information "to detect data security incidents, or protect against fraudulent or illegal activity" or for "internal use by the service provider to build or improve the quality of its services, provided that the use does not include building or modifying household or consumer profiles to use in providing services to another business, or correcting or augmenting data acquired from another source."
-Despite the fact the CCPA allows for this type of processing by a service provider, it should still be expressly called out in the vendor contract.
-Failure to do so may limit the service provider in how it can use the personal information despite the allowance afiorded by the CCPA.
+Despite the fact the CCPA allows for this type of processing by a service provider in how it can use the personal information despite the allowance afiorded by the CCPA.
 Service providers also need to ensure that a strong contract management system has been implemented.
 Because service providers likely "service" more than just one customer, keeping track of the various (and perhaps conflicting) purposes permitted by the data sharing agreements will be critical.

-1 For additional information about updating vendor contracts in light of the CCPA, see our Law360 article titled, California Privacy Law Means New Approach to Vendor Contracts, available <a href="https://example.com/here-
+For additional information about updating vendor contracts in light of the CCPA, see our Law360 article titled, California Privacy Law Means New Approach to Vendor Contracts, available here.

-• Be Prepared to Explain Your Organization's Position
+Be Prepared to Explain Your Organization's Position

 If a service provider receives a "notice and cure" letter from the OAG, the service provider should be prepared to explain how it reached the conclusion that it qualiffes as a service provider under the CCPA and to provide documentation supporting its analysis.
-While the deffnition of "service provider" is somewhat circular, questions to consider include whether the entity is collecting or "processing" personal information on behalf of covered businesses for a speciffed "business purpose," and whether the entity is restricted by contract from retaining, using, or disclose the personal information for any other purpose.
-Failing to adequately explain how the organization reached the conclusion that it qualiffed as a service provider could result in the OAG taking further action.
+While the definition of "service provider" is somewhat circular, questions to consider include whether the entity is collecting or "processing" personal information on behalf of covered businesses for a specified "business purpose," and whether the entity is restricted by contract from retaining, using, or disclose the personal information for any other purpose.
+Failing to adequately explain how the organization reached the conclusion that it qualified as a service provider could result in the OAG taking further action.